 As discussed in "Note 9.
-Severance and Other Termination Benefits" above, on March 31 and April 1, 2020, we implemented, effective immediately, a workforce reduction resulting in termination of over 80 employees, furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs in response to the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic.
-In connection with this reduction in workforce, we expect to incur a one-time cash severance cost of approximately \$3.6 million, \$1.3 million of which is reflected in the condensed consolidated statements of operations under general and administrative expenses for the three months ended March 31, 2020, with the remainder accrued for and to be reflected in the condensed consolidated statements of operations under general and administrative expenses for the three months ended June 30, 2020.
+Severance and Other Termination Benefits" above, we have implemented workforce reductions, furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs in response to the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic and reduced demand for oil.

-On May 4, 2020, we implemented, effective immediately, an additional workforce reduction resulting in the termination of approximately 50 employees in response to the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic.
-In connection with this reduction in workforce, we expect to incur a one-time cash severance cost between \$1.2 million and \$1.4 million, which will be reflected in the condensed consolidated statements of operations under selling, general and administrative expenses for the three months ended June 30, 2020.
+In July 2020, we implemented, effective immediately, a workforce reduction that further reduced our headcount in the U.S. and Canada by approximately 50 people in response to reduced customer capital spending plans and activity as a result of sustained weak market conditions primarily related to the COVID-19 pandemic.
+In connection with this reduction in workforce, we expect to incur a one-time cash severance cost of \$0.9 million, which will be reflected in the condensed consolidated statements of operations under selling, general and administrative expenses for the three months ended September 30, 2020.